The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The multiplicativity of the K unneth spectral sequence for E 3 -algebras

 \subsection{Massey Products in the K\"unneth spectral sequence}

 Here we review some material from \cite{BakerRichterAdams}.
-The results of this section are due to Baker, Richter and Kochman.
-Our only contribution is the observation that they apply in our setting, which is obvious once it is known that the relevant KSS is multiplicative.
-Baker and Richter adapted work of Kochman from \cite{KochmanBook} to the setting of a multiplicative KSS.
-Their work shows how to relate Massey products in $\Tor$ to Toda brackets in the target of the spectral sequence.
+The results of this section are due to Baker, Richter, and Kochman.
+Our only contribution is the observation that they apply in our setting.
+Kochman establishes conditions under which elements of Massey products detect elements of Toda brackets in the Adams spectral sequence in \cite{KochmanBook}.
+Then in \cite{BakerRichterAdams}, Baker and Richter adapt this to multiplicative K\"unneth spectral sequences.
+This then relates Massey products in $\Tor$ to Toda brackets in the target.
 We recall briefly some of the relevant definitions and then we will state their Theorem B.2 from \cite{BakerRichterAdams}.

-There is the standard convention that $\h{a}=(-1)^{\vert a\vert +1}$ where $\vert a\vert$ is the total degree of the homology class $a$ in case we are working with graded chain complexes, see Appendix 1 of \cite{GreenBook} where the notation $\oo{a}$ is used instead.
+Recall the convention that $\h{a}=(-1)^{\vert a\vert +1}$ where $\vert a\vert$ is the total degree of the homology class $a$, see Appendix 1 of \cite{GreenBook} where the notation $\oo{a}$ is used instead.
 We also use the notation $[a]$ to denote the homology or homotopy class of a cycle $a\in A$ or a map

 depending on the context.